 Duration & Content

-- 4-5 days, depending on logistics (or longer with special arrangements)
+- 4 days, in some places 5 days depending on logistics (or longer with special arrangements)

 - Class can be taught on consecutive days or two 2-3 day sessions

 - Involves classroom, hands-on field drills, diving, and often video analysis

 - Classroom-only option available for those who do not qualify or do not wish to do the in-water portion (reduced tuition)

 There are now two possible ways to take GUE Fundamentals.
 Email Mer to figure out which schedule is best for you and your diving goals!

 - As one course: over 4 consecutive days or two 2-3 day sessions within a month or so

 - In two parts: 2-day Part 1, followed by 3-day Part 2 at a later date

 - Pre-requites for Part 2 are the same as Fundamentals PLUS: must be either have successfully completed Fundamentals Part 1 OR GUE Recreational 1.

 - Open mind, prepared to learn